huybrechtsxyz/huybrechtsxyz/blog/002_Creating_a_landing_page.md

-# Creating a landing page
+# Creating a home page
 Welcome back.
-In the previous post [clicky clicky](001_Starting_a_new_application.md) we made sure our environment and machine were ready to start building an application.
-In this post we will create a basic landing page using ASP.Net Core MVC and Bootstrap.
+In the previous post [clicky](001_Starting_a_new_application.md) we made sure our environment and machine were ready to start building an application.
+In this post we will create a basic home page using ASP.Net Core MVC and Bootstrap.

 ## Way of Thinking
-In online marketing, a landing page, sometimes known as a "lead capture page", "single property page", "static page", "squeeze page" or a "destination page", is a single web page that appears in response to clicking on a search engine optimized search result, marketing promotion, marketing email or an online advertisement.
-The landing page will usually display directed sales copy that is a logical extension of the advertisement, search result or link.
-Landing pages are used for lead generation.
-The actions that a visitor takes on a landing page is what determines an advertiser's conversion rate.
-A landing page may be part of a microsite or a single page within an organization's main web site.
-Landing pages are often linked to social media, e-mail campaigns, search engine marketing campaigns, high quality articles or "affiliate account" to enhance the effectiveness of the advertisements.
-The general goal of a landing page is to convert site visitors into sales or leads. - Wikipedia
+We are going to build our home page.
 To put it plainly.
-This is the first impression is important.
-That is true for people and for applications.
-Most of your visitors will see and interact with your website for the first time through your landing page.
+The first impression is important.
+That is true for people and for applications / websites.
+Most of your visitors will see and interact with your website for the first time through this page.
+Make it count, give your application the showcase it deserves.
+Introduce the world to our new application with this static home page.
+Make sure the page capture what you are going to implement in the future, what can the potential customer expect?
+By starting out with a static home page we try to avoid the ‘but this feature is not in it yet’ paralysis.
+We want to let the world know about our application.
+We will add functionality to the application along the way.
+You want feedback on what we have, even if it is only a home page.
+Each time we add a new feature we want it in the hands of the customer as soon as possible.

 ## Way of Working
 We start by creating an empty ASP.Net core application and will add the required components along the way.
-We want a secure and fast landing page, that is easy to create and maintain.
+We want a secure and fast home page, that is easy to create and maintain.
 Let us start with something small.
 Either you already know what your application will do, then go ahead and create the page that show cases your desired functionality.
-If you have no clue, you can create a personal landing page.
+If you have no clue, you can create a personal home page.
 Use it to give your CV / resume a boost with a personal website.

-We use Bootstrap (and jQuery) for our landing page.
-Bootstrap and MVC are a popular frameworks to building web applications.
+We use Bootstrap (and jQuery) for our home page.
+Bootstrap and MVC are popular frameworks to building web applications.
 Bootstrap contains web-components, visual elements on the page, that you can use to build content and layout to your webpage.
-At this moment in time we are building a fixed webpage.
+At this moment in time, we are building a fixed webpage.
 We will add dynamic content in the future.

 At the end we commit our code to our GitHub repository and update our project status.